audioxide/data/data/posts/20210616-reviews-wolf-alice-blue-weekend.md

 pullquote: Bigger, bolder, and gentler than ever
 summary: Ellie Rowsell’s customary drift between spoken-word musings and operatic soarings is alive and well, and the band as a whole is as simpatico as ever - if not moreso.
 Their gifts are just in service of gentler shapes this time around.
 week: 273
-blurb: Ellie Rowsell’s drift between spoken-word musings and operatic soarings is alive and well, and Wolf Alice as a whole is as simpatico as ever - if not moreso.
+blurb: Ellie Rowsell’s drift between spoken-word musings and operatic soarings is alive and well, and the band as a whole is as simpatico as ever - if not moreso.
 artistMBID: 3547f34a-db02-4ab7-b4a0-380e1ef951a9
 albumMBID: 8216c4a1-367e-405e-8d67-9457f6e76c22
 artistLink: https://store.wolfalice.co.uk/